barkingiguana/barkingiguana.github.com/_posts/2011-12-05-principles-of-service-design-program-to-an-interface.md

 ---

-I've been thinking a fair amount about service design recently, and one of the things that I've found difficult is deciding hot to implement and version a service in such a way that makes it pretty trivial to support (or not) older versions of that service.
+I've been thinking a fair amount about service design recently, and one of the things that I've found difficult is deciding how to implement and version a service in such a way that makes it pretty trivial to support (or not) older versions of that service.
 Turns out that advice which was meant to be for writing code works for writing services too viz.
 Program to an Interface.